SantoshBanisetty/master-slave/README.md

 5. Open a new terminal and source the catkin_ws/devel/setup.bash file
 6. Execute the following command: roslaunch stage_first OnYourMarkGetSetGo.launch
    You should see the blue robot wandering without hitting any obstacles and the green robot following the blue one     and avoiding the obstracles along its path.

+The link to the video demonstration is https://youtu.be/ono9Ie8n6ok

 Happy Coding !! :-)